Service Members and Veterans

 APPs developed by the VA

+CBT-i Coach is a cognitive behavioral therapy (CBT) app developed by the U.S. Department of Veterans Affairs.
 Cognitive Behavioral Therapy apps were found to be effective in combatting insomnia in a 2017 research study.
 The study also concluded the CBT apps have “likely benefits beyond sleep to mental health and well-being.”
-NPR has an excellent article (Oct 8, 2018) about CBT apps for insomnia.
-In the article, several sleep counselors recommend the FREE app developed by the Veterans Administration, called CBT-i Coach.
+NPR has an excellent article (Oct 8, 2018) about CBT apps for insomnia, in which several sleep doctors recommend the CBT-i Coach.

 Concussion Coach app helps with self-assessment, education, relaxation, and resilience